GaoGeolone/ros2bridge_suite/README.md

  * [jrosbridge](https://github.com/WPI-RAIL/jrosbridge) - A Java API, which communicates with rosbridge over WebSockets.
  * [roslibpy](https://github.com/gramaziokohler/roslibpy) - A Python API, which communicates with rosbridge over WebSockets.

- * [ROS-Integration](https://github.com/gramaziokohler/roslibpy) - A UnrealEngine 5 plugin, which communicates with rosbridge over TCP server.
+ * [ROS-Integration](https://github.com/gramaziokohler/roslibpy) - An UnrealEngine 5 plugin, which communicates with rosbridge over TCP server.

 ### License
 ros2bridge is inherited from [rosbridge_suit](https://github.com/RobotWebTools/rosbridge_suite) so it will also released with a BSD license.
 For full terms and conditions, see the [LICENSE](LICENSE) file.